 Some new foods I’ve grown to love since moving here are breakfast tacos, tex-mex and barbeque.
 Austin never has a shortage of any of these!
 I’ve also grown to appreciate Austin’s music scene.
 From the live music on 6th Street to the popular festivals such as ACL and SxSW, there is always something happening around town.
 Although I do miss the authentic four seasons, especially the Fall, I have come to love the consistent climate and lack of harsh winters here.
 The city is also very dog-friendly, so we wasted no time at all in adopting a puppy from a local shelter.

 The best advice I can give to someone traveling here is to be open-minded and adventurous.
-There is so much to do outside the city limits too, such as wine tasting in Hill Country and floating the Guadalupe River in San Marcos.
+There is so much to do outside the city limits too, such as wine tasting in Hill Country, home decor shopping at Magnolia Market in Waco (100 miles North of Austin), and floating the Guadalupe River in San Marcos.
 I don’t know many people (if any!) who have visited Austin and didn’t want to come back.
 Explore and enjoy every minute you have in this city!

 1. Favorite Street to Wander/Stroll in Austin: My favorite spot is South Congress, also known by locals as ‘SoCo’.
 You can’t leave without getting a photo at the Jo’s Coffee “ILYSM” Wall (i love you so much)